 Proven efficacy in both laboratory studies and real-world settings

-ActivePure® is the technology proven to reduce pathogens in the air and on surfaces in real-time.
+ActivePure® is THE technology proven to reduce pathogens in the air and on surfaces in real-time.

 Devices with ActivePure Technology have been proven against a wide-range of pathogens